rcl-identity/docs/aadb2c.md

 The sign up/ sign in workflow will allow the user to sign up for a Digital ID.

+> You should create separate user flows for Self Asserted and Verified Digital IDs.
+Both will have different user claims.

 - In the B2C tenant, open the ``User flows`` page

 - Click the ``New user flow`` link to create a user flow